pingcap/docs/table-attributes.md

 In this case, `key=value1` is the attribute that actually takes effect on the `p1` partition.

-## Region merging control through the table attribute
+## Control the Region merge bahavior using table attributes

 ### User scenarios